jonsamp/codecademy-curriculum/typescript/project-2/content.md

    </details>

 4. Now that we have a product, we have some shop-specific logic to create.
-First, if the product has a `preSale` property of `true`, then use `console.log` to print "We'll send you a message when your product has shipped.".
+First, if the product has a `preSale` property of `true`, then use `console.log` to print 'We'll send you a message when your product has shipped.'.

 Once you've implemented this condition, use `tsc index.ts` to compile your code, then `node index.js` to run your program.
-Make sure that the "fanny pack" product makes the message print and that the "beanie" product does not (since it's not on pre-sale).
+Make sure that the 'fanny pack' product makes the message print and that the 'beanie' product does not (since it's not on pre-sale).

    <details>
    <summary>Hint:</summary>
    Try using the `===` operator to make sure the `preSale` property is `true`, then use `tsc index.ts` to find errors.

-Since the data we provided has strings as the values of the `preSale` properties in **products.ts**, both `"true"` and `"false"` are truthy values if you write a condition like `if (product.preSale) ...`.
+Since the data we provided has strings as the values of the `preSale` properties in **products.ts**, both `'true'` and `'false'` are truthy values if you write a condition like `if (product.preSale) ...`.

 A great way to make this condition work as expected would be to change the `preSale` values in **products.ts** to be booleans.